TheOdinProject/curriculum/rails/active_record_queries.md

 This is going to result in one query to get all the users, then another query for each user to find its city through the association... so N additional queries, where N is the total number of users.
 Hence "N+1" problems.
 Note that it's totally fine to just grab a regular attribute of User like `user.name`... it's because you're reaching through the association with City that we've got to run another full query.

+If the best way to make an application run faster is to reduce database calls, we've just messed up badly by causing a potentially huge number of them.

-Rails is well aware of your distress and has provided as simple solution -- "eager loading".
+Rails is well aware of your distress and has provided a simple solution -- "eager loading".
 When you first grab the list of all users, you can tell Rails to also grab the cities at the same time (with just one additional query) and store them in memory until you'd like to call upon them.
 Then `user.city` gets treated the same way as `user.name`... it doesn't run another query.
 The trick is the `#includes` method.

-`#includes` basically takes the name of one or more associations that you'd like to load at the same time as your main object and brings them into memory.
+`#includes` basically takes the name of one or more associations that you'd like to load at the same time as your original object and brings them into memory.
 You can chain it onto other methods like `#where` or `#order` clauses.

-One thing which can be a bit annoying from a development standpoint is that I haven't found an easy way to "see" your eager-loaded fields by looking at the output from your Rails server.
+Note: One thing which can be a bit annoying from a development standpoint is that I haven't found an easy way to "see" your eager-loaded fields by looking at the output from your Rails server.
 So don't be alarmed if they don't show up in the server output.

+Almost as useful is the `#pluck` method, which is covered in the Rails Guide.  `#pluck` lets you skip several steps in the process of pulling up a bunch of records, storing them in memory, then grabbing a specific column and placing it into an array.  `#pluck` just gives you the resulting array right away:

+    User.pluck(:name)
+    # => ["Foo", "Bar", "Baz", "Jimmy-Bob"]

+This is another way to help speed up your application if you've found pain points.
+Start by getting rid of N+1 queries, though.

 ## Scopes